QubitExplorer/Recommender-System/README.md

 1. Transformers4Rec by NVIDIA: Integrates with Hugging Face Transformers, enabling the application of transformer architectures to sequential and session-based recommendation tasks.
 2. RecGPT: RecGPT is a domain-adapted large language model specifically trained for text-based recommendation tasks.

+Co-Powered: ChatGPT-4 (100% my ideas, but I called in ChatGPT-4-turbo a bit to give it that 'pro editor' shine.
+Just a little AI-powered polish for your reading delight only, welcome to 2024!)

 **References:**
 1. https://recbole.io/docs/user_guide/model/general/bpr.html